ktulasipravallika/ktulasipravallika.github.io/blogs/Open_Telemetry_Project/Open_Telemetry_E_Commerce_Project_Notes.md

         * Maven: pom.xml
         * Gradle: build.gradle, settings.gradle, etc.
     * Go: go.mod
+---

-- For Go services, dependencies are automatically pulled during build.
+*  For Go services, dependencies are automatically pulled during build.

     `go build -o product-catalog .` --> (-o specifies the name of the output binary.
 After the command runs successfully, a product-catalog binary is created in the current directory.)

+* To run the binary file.

+    `./product-catalog ` --> This executes the service and outputs the below lines as mentioed in the README.md of the service.

+    ```
+    INFO[0000] Loaded 10 products
+    INFO[0000] Product Catalog gRPC server started on port: 8088
+    ```